KROW Becomes KABL

 Next day at breakfast, feeling refreshed from a good rest, we started talking about a station back in Dallas owned by our friendly competitor, Lee Segall.
 It was a low-powered daytimer called KIXL.
-It was a Beautiful Music station which later became known as Easy Listening.
-I don’t recall the Hooper rating numbers in those days but KIXL was listened to in homes all through the affluent areas of Dallas.
+It was a Beautiful Music station, [a format] which later became known as Easy Listening.
+I don’t recall the Hooper rating numbers in those days, but KIXL was listened to in homes all through the affluent areas of Dallas.

 Then that great fertile mind kicked into gear as Gordon mused, “Say, what if we took the basic KIXL format, gussied it up a little bit and added the promotions for which we’re known and just surprised the hell out of everybody?
 And while we’re at it, forget the KROW call sign and name it KABL after San Francisco’s quaint, colorful cable cars?”

 And so it was.
 We flew back to Dallas and met with Lee Segall, who, with his charming wife, Dutch, couldn’t have been more gracious.
 During that evening visit in their home, Lee gave us the key to KIXL: The Music Format.
 It was absurdly simple and contained only two major points.
 One, the music must be familiar — in our case, familiar to Gordon — and two, it was formatted into quarter-hour segments that simply repeated every fifteen minutes.
 Not the songs themselves, but the arranging.